novnc/websockify/README.md

 there is new data available.
 Several rQ* methods are available to read binary data off of the receive queue.

+See the "Wrap a Program" section below for an example of using Websock and websockify as a browser telnet client (`wstelnet.html`).

 ### Additional websockify features